 About The Department

-Department of Biomedical Engineering was established in the year 2006 with an intake of 60 students with the objective to produce biomedical engineers as well-groomed, skilled professionals in various domains of Biomedical Engineering, ready to deploy in industrial projects upon graduation through outcome based education with activity-based learner-centric approaches blended with state-of-art technology tools which leads to innovation and entrepreneurship skills.
+Department of Biomedical Engineering was established in the year 2006 with an intake of 60 students with the objective to produce well-groomedbiomedical engineers as skilled professionals in various domains of Biomedical Engineering.

 Department of Biomedical Engineering has collaboration with various industries, hospitals and research organizations to promote industry/hospital training and research based learning to the students.